fpgaprince/rtd/docs/source/fpga.rst

 What is an FPGA
 ==================
-Field Programmable Gate Arrays (FPGAs) are semiconductor devices with pre-defined configurable logic blocks (CLB) and programmable interconnects..
+Field Programmable Gate Arrays (FPGAs) are semiconductor devices with prearranged digital circuits and programmable interconnects.
-By developing and defining the relationship between theses blocks and interconnections (in other words, the logic) and dedicated hardware, we can create tasks, complex functions and/or algorithms specific for an application.
+By developing and defining the relationship between theses blocks, interconnections and optionally, dedicated hardware, we can create various tasks, complex functions and/or algorithms specific for an application.

 Why FPGA
 ==================
-Parallelism and reconfigurability are major highlights for using an FPGA.
+Parallelism and reconfigurability are major highlights/features for using an FPGA.

-Parallelism allows us to increase data throughput while reducing the clock.
+*   Parallelism allows us to increase data throughput per clock period..

-Processors tend to increase the clock to get more data over some period of time.
+    In a sequential system (MCU/CPU), one generally tries to increase the clock rate.

+*   Reconfigurability allows us to re-purpose the same FPGA for different applications.
+    This feature is useful for prototyping as well as creating a flexible product platform in comparison to ASICs.

 When FPGA